JenMora/alx-system_engineering-devops/README.md

- 0x04-loops_conditions_and_parsing, A directory containing bash loops and conditions scripts
+ this directory contains scripts from the 0x0D-web_stack_debugging_0 project